annulen/sysdig-wiki/sysdig-Tutorial.md

 >$ sysdig proc.name!=cat and evt.type=open

 shows all the files that are opened by programs that are not cat.
-Filter fields are expressed as class.field.
+Filter fields are expressed as _class.field_.
 A quick way to get a list of the available classes and the fields they include is

 >$ sysdig -l